rockettheme/docs/Docs/joomla/templates/lumiere/demo_module_11.md

 ---
 title: Lumiere: Recreating the Demo - Popular Features
-description: Your Guide to Recreating Elements of the Lumiere Theme for Joomla
+description: Your Guide to Recreating Elements of the Lumiere Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/lumiere:Lumiere

 ---